vietfood/gemm_metal/README.md

 **Available kernels:**
 - `naive`: The humble beginning.
 - `tile_16` and `tile_32`: Tiling kernel with different tile sizes.
+- `tile_threads`: Tiling kernel with more work on threads.

 ## The Grand Plan (aka The Optimization Checklist)